Word

 Done.

-Info If you have placed the macro not in the document itself but, for example, in Normal. dot, the document must not be in design mode when you execute the macro.
-This will cause an error.
-Therefore, switch off the design mode before executing the macro.
+Info If you have placed the macro in Normal.dot rather than in the document itself, the document must not be in design mode when you execute the macro.
+Doing so will result in an error.
+Therefore, switch off design mode before running the macro.